mcguinlu/thesis/README.md

 - [ ] Link to `triangulate`
 - [ ] Decide on capitalisation of chapter!
 - [ ] Check ordering items is the same e.g. abc vs i,ii,iii
+- [ ] Check use of weak vs very weak evidence

 ## Notes
 - [ ] Need to ask about the passive vs active voice